Mellon New Strategies for the Humanities at Berkeley

 The Division of Arts & Humanities is seeking course proposals from faculty members for three interlinked programs: (1) Collaborative Research Seminars that bring together faculty teams and graduate students from across the university to focus on a multidisciplinary research theme or a new academic cluster; (2) undergraduate Mentored-Research Labs that offer topical instructions, mentorship, and research opportunities, and which result in conferences, exhibits, or other presentations; and, (3) team-taught Compass Courses, in which three professors introduce first-year students to the riches of the Arts & Humanities through a central topic.

-A list of prior recipients and sample class projects is available online.
+A list of prior recipients is available online.

 Collaborative Research Seminars